Grudz/Grudz.github.io/index.md

 ![](igvc_course.gif)

 Take a look at the "GPS waypoint Project".
-I programmed an algorithm in C++ to drive a car through 8 GPS waypoints in under 45 seconds.
-The algorithm utilizes the GPS coordinates of the waypoint, a reference GPS coordinate, and the heading of angle of the Audi R8 relative to the next waypoint for localization and navigation.
+This project demonstrates an autonomous vehicle localization algorithm.
+This algorithm utilizes the latitude and longitude of 8 GPS waypoints.
+I converted those locations to UTM coordinates.
+Then, I localized the autonomous Audi R8 based on a reference UTM coordinate, the location of the waypoint, and the location of the car.
+With these locations I was able to create vectors and find the angle of the car relative to the next waypoint using the dot product formula between the vectors.

 ![](audi_bot_gps_sim_2.gif)